-- changing the duties they perform, that is a change to light or modified duties.
+- changing the duties they perform - that is change to light or modified duties.

-Many people do not realise that any of the above can sometimes affect your right to claim a TPD benefit or might make your claim much harder, and in some instances can reduce the amount of your entitlements.
+Many people do not realise that the above can affect your right to claim a TPD benefit or might make your claim much harder, and in some instances can reduce the amount that you are paid.

 Berrill & Watson Lawyers encourage anyone who is considering reducing their work hours or changing jobs to contact us first so that we can check your super free of charge.
 We can provide you with free advice before you make any decisions so that you don’t lose out.